Dental Implants: Frequently Asked Questions (FAQ)

 Typically, our patients can have their dentist begin the crown in 2 to 4 months.
 While you are waiting for the various processes to occur, you may have a temporary replacement made for your convenience.

 Patients with insufficient jawbone mass will need to undergo bone grafting – a simple and very common oral surgery procedure that involves the introduction of bone graft material into the tooth site to encourage the body to produce new bone in the area.
 It typically takes a few months for the body to build new bone and this can often be done at the same visit as your implant surgery.
 For patients with severe bone loss the grafting is done before the implant surgery.

 How long do dental implants last?

 Dental implants can last a lifetime.
 Simply care for them as you would your natural teeth with regular brushing, flossing and professional cleanings.

 Unfortunately, most dental insurance companies still consider dental implants to be “elective” and therefore deny coverage.
 We have a variety of financing options to help patients who are interested in dental implants but are unsure if they can afford it.
 Please reach out to our dental implant coordinators by calling NJ Center for Oral Surgery Phone Number 973-226-8444 for more information.

 What if I am missing a lot of teeth?

 For patients who are missing an entire row of teeth (or close to that), we offer full arch replacements, also known as implant-supported dentures.
 During this procedure, a full denture is attached to just four to six implants that are placed in the jaw.
 It is a wonderful aesthetic and functional solution for patients, many of whom are able to go home the same day as surgery with their teeth attached!

 We know that replacing missing teeth with dental implants brings up many questions.
 At the New Jersey Center for Oral Surgery we are here to answer them.
-Please don’t hesitate to call us at Caldwell Office Phone Number 973-226-8444 to find out more.
+Please don’t hesitate to call us at NJ Center for Oral Surgery Phone Number 973-226-8444 to find out more.